 Private industry employers reported about 2.9 million nonfatal work-related injuries and complaints in 2016.

 When you get injured while at work you could file for a personal injury compensation claim or a worker’s compensation claim depending on factors that led to the injury.
 They both have different procedures that must be followed and payments available.

 Do you know the differences between a personal injury compensation suit and a worker’s comp lawsuit?
+Do you know who is liable for some compensation?
 Learn all about them here.

 Workers’ compensation claim provides money and medical benefits to workers when they are hurt or fall sick during employment duties.
 In case of death of an employee, the workers’ compensation offers benefits to the dependents of the worker killed on duty.
 It does not matter who was at fault.